Optimal low-rank posterior covariance approximation in linear Gaussian inverse problems on Hilbert spaces: Optimal approximations of covariance operators

 \section{Optimal approximations of covariance operators}

 In this section, we formulate a minimisation problem that aims at finding low-rank approximations of $\mathcal{C}_\pos$ that are optimal simultaneously with respect to all members of a class of spectral loss functions.
-This class includes the forward and reverse Kullback--Leibler divergence and the R\'enyi divergences as special cases.
+This class includes the R\'enyi divergences and forward and reverse KL divergences as special cases.
+The loss class and the low-rank covariance approximation problems are introduced in \Cref{subsec:spectral_loss_functions_and_problem_formulation}, the equivalence to the exact posterior of the approximations considered in \Cref{sec:formulation} is studied in \Cref{subsec:equivalence_to_the_exact_posterior}, the approximation problems are formulated as minimisation problems involving a differentiable function in \Cref{subsec:differentiability_and_minimisers_of_covariance_loss_functions}, and the approximation problems are solved in \Cref{subsec:optimal_low_rank_posterior_covariacne_approximations}.
+The proofs of all the results in this section are given in \Cref{subsec:proofs_for_optimal_approximation_covariance}.